 Short-circuit protection of conductors depends upon the available fault current and the type and speed of the overcurrent protection device.
-If one looks at the fine print note in Section 240-1, it alludes to the fact that other requirements are present for conductor protection as well and reads:
+If one looks at the fine print note in 240.1 of the 2002 NEC®, it alludes to the fact that other requirements are present for conductor protection as well and reads:

 "FPN: Overcurrent Protection for conductors and equipment is provided to open the circuit if the current reaches a value that will cause an excessive or dangerous temperature in conductors or conductor insulation.
-See also Section 110-9 for requirements for interrupting rating and Section 110-10 for requirements for protection against fault currents."
+See also 110.9 for requirements for interrupting rating and 110.10 for requirements for protection against fault currents."

-Section 110-9 addresses the interrupting rating of the overcurrent device required based upon shortcircuit current.
-Section 110-10 addresses the overcurrent protective device, component short-circuit current ratings and protection of the circuit components by the overcurrent protective device to prevent "excessive damage".
+110.9 addresses the interrupting rating of the overcurrent device required based upon short-circuit current.
+110.10 addresses the overcurrent protective device, component short-circuit current ratings and protection of the circuit components by the overcurrent protective device to prevent "excessive damage".
 This is especially important because it is not just protection against overloads, it is also protection from short-circuits.